 OMA does not directly state public bodies are required to approve closed meeting minutes, nor does it set a time frame for such approval.
 However, OMA Section 2.06(d) requires public bodies to meet at least semi-annually to "review minutes of all closed meetings."
 5 ILCS 120/2.06(d).

-Moreover, OMA Section 2.06(c) specifically allows the destruction of closed meeting verbatim recordings only if certain conditions are met, one o which is that "the public body approves minutes o the closed meeting that meet the written minutes requirements of subsection (a) of this Section."
+Moreover, OMA Section 2.06(c) specifically allows the destruction of closed meeting verbatim recordings only if certain conditions are met, one of meetings a which is that "the public body approves minutes of the closed meeting that meet the written minutes requirements of subsection (a) of this Section."
 5 ILCS 120/2.06(c)(2).
 Both of these tasks would be difficult to achieve if closed meeting minutes were not first approved.

-One practice is to approve closed meeting minutes within the same time frame that open meeting minutes are approved - within 30 day of the meeting or at the next subsequent meeting whichever is later. prior closed meetings (this includes records from all time that the board has been in existence).
-Meetings to reviewminutes shall occur every 6 months, or as soon thereafter as is practicable, taking into account the nature and meeting schedule of the public body.
-At such meetings a determination shall be made, and reported in an open session that (1) the need for confidentiality still exists as to all or part of those minutes or (2) that the minutes or portions thereof no longer require confidential treatment and are available for public inspection.
+One practice is to approve closed meeting minutes within the same time frame that open meeting minutes are approved - within 30 days of the meeting or at the next subsequent meeting, whichever is later.

+Each public body shall periodically meet to reviewall existina minutes of all prior closed meetings the public body (this includes records from all time that the board has been in existence).
+Meetinas to reviewminutes shall occur every 6 months. or as soon thereafter as is practicable, taking linto account the nature and meeting schedule of the public body.
+At such determination shall be made, and reported in an open session that (1) the need for confidentiality still exists as to all or part of those minutes or (2) that the minutes or portions thereof no longer require confidential treatment and are available for public inspection.
 5 ILCS 120/2.06(d), amended by P.A.
+102- met.

-102- 653. closed to the public shall be available only after the public body determines that it is no longer necessary to protect the public interest or the privacy of an individual by keeping them confidential.
-5 ILCS 120/2.06(f). meeting minutes, and they must be preserved unless the State Local Records -- -- -- ---
+Minutes of meetings closed to the public shall destruction of closed be available only after determines that it is no longer necessary to protect the public interes or the privacy of an individual by keeping them confidential.
+5 ILCS 120/2.06(f).

+There is no OMA provision permitting the meeting minutes, and they must be preserved unless the State Local Records Commission has given permission to destroy them.

+In addition:

+No minutes of meetings closed to the public shall be removed from the public body's main office or official storage location, except by vote of the public body or by court order.
+5 ILCS 120/2.06(f).

+If a public body would like to destroy closed meeting minutes, then it must comply with the LRA and work with its Local Records Commission.
+It is highly unlikely, however, that the Local Records Commission would approve of their destruction.